HawAPI/website/README.md

 # HawAPI - Website

-This repository contains the source code required to build the [HawAPI](https://hawapi.theproject.id) website and documentation.
+This repository contains the source code required to build the [HawAPI](https://hawapi.theproject.id) website.

 ## Topics